 B.A., SUNY Empire State College, 1999 M.A., SUNY Empire State College, 2002

-Professor Sloan was awarded a 2014 Queens Council on the Arts Individual Artist grant to create new audio works called Cross-Cultural Stories in Sound.
-She was also the recipient of the New York State Council on the Arts grant through EarSay for Cross-Cultural Dialogue Through the Arts, an immigrant youth theatre, radio, and multi-media project that she undertook in collaboration with the International High School at LaGuardia Community College in Queens, New York.
-She received funding from the New York City Department of Cultural Affairs to support public programming including YO MISS! and EarSay Youth programs.
-Professor Sloan is also a featured artist on Viper Records.
+Sloan received a 2015 Queens Council on the Arts Individual Artist grant to create a new piece focused on gentrification and housing for her collaborative work with Frank London and Warren Lehrer, 1001 Voices: A Symphony for a New America.
+She was also the recipient of the New York State Council on the Arts grant through EarSay for EarSay Youth Voices, Cross-Cultural Dialogue Through the Arts, an immigrant youth theater, radio, and multi-media project that she undertook in collaboration with the International High School at LaGuardia Community College in Queens, New York.